 Another way to support yourself through a tough day is to focus on taking care of yourself.
 Make sure to take care of your physical self along with your emotional self – eat balanced meals, stay hydrated, and move your body.
 Take a long, luxurious shower or bath.
 Read a favorite book, do a puzzle, practice a hobby, or even try something new.
 It doesn’t have to be social media worthy to be self-care, it just has to work for you.

-If you need additional support while working through your grief, you can contact our licensed Houston therapists at Grief Recovery Center for more info today.
+If you need additional support while working through your grief, you can contact our licensed therapists at Grief Recovery Center in Houston, TX for more info today.